Appriva-labs/flutter_scale_ruler/README.md

 # flutter_scale_ruler

-A simple scale ruler for filling height in feet and inches and cms.
+A simple scale ruler for adding length in feet and inches and cms.

 ## Getting Started